Syncfusion AI Assistant

 Create ASP.NET Core web application with Razor pages

-Create a new ASP.NET Core web application using one of the following methods:
+Create a new ASP.NET Core web application using the following method:

-To add ASP.NET Core Document Editor component in the application, follow the steps below.
+To add Document Editor component in the application, follow the steps below.

 Alternatively, you can utilize the following package manager command to achieve the same.